Spatioformer: A Geo-encoded Transformer for Large-Scale Plant Species Richness Prediction: Methods

 The Spatioformer structure is shown in Fig. \ref{fig:spatioformer}.
 The input of the model is an image in two spatial dimensions (\emph{i.e.}, longitude and latitude) and the spectral dimension.
 The image is first spatially divided into separate pixels or image patches, and then flattened, before being fed into a linear forward layer which projects the pixels/patches into the embedding space.
 For each pixel/patch, its embedding $\bm{e}_i$ is added by its geolocation token $\bm{g}^{\left(x_i,y_i\right)}$ which is calculated from its geo-coordinates ${\left(x_i,y_i\right)}$ (as described in Section \ref{ssec:geolocational}):

 where $\lambda$ is a learnable parameter balancing the relative contribution between pixel values and geolocational information, given that these two different types of data may differ in their magnitudes.
 The geolocation-encoded embeddings $\bm{e}'_i$ are then fed into the transformer encoder, together with a learnable geolocation-independent token at the pixel/patch level to account for geolocation-independent components in the input-output relationship.
 A fully connected layer is set as the output layer to produce the predicted value or class, depending on whether the problem to be solved is a regression or classification problem.
 The configuration of Spatioformer for plant species richness mapping is described in Subsection \ref{ssec:setup}.
-The geolocation encoder in Spatioformer enables incorporation of geolocation context into the images.
-Therefore, this model , with the geolocation context being leveraged in the modelling.
+The geolocation encoder in Spatioformer integrates geolocation context into the images, enabling the model to leverage this information in modelling plant species richness distribution in this study.